LAG1819/label-classification-repo/README.md

 ```

 ## Description
+It can be selected between German and English with a resulting german or english specified classifier.
 The general steps to develop the classifier are as follows:
 ~~~
 1. Data mining and crawling of website text content using seed url list and seed keywords.